jharwell/sierra/docs/src/getting_started.rst

    Seriously--it will make the later steps make more sense.

 #.
-Check requirements at :ref:`ln-sierra-req` to how to organize your
+Check requirements at :ref:`req` to how to organize your
    experimental inputs/template input files so they can be used with SIERRA, and if you need to modify the way your code outputs data so that SIERRA can process it.

 #.
 Install SIERRA

-   - Install SIERRA packages by following :ref:`ln-sierra-packages`.
+   - Install SIERRA packages by following :ref:`packages`.

    - Install OS packages (if you don't see your OS below you will have to find and install the equivalent packages).